 The answer:

-FKF is expected to become a killer application when serious
+Thus, FKF is a killer application now as the serious

-in the civilian markets of precision navigation, mobile positioning, ultra-reliable guidance, etc."
+begins in all markets of navigation, mobile positioning, ultra-reliable guidance,

 The answer: